vincenzot/CovidMonitor-API-Italy-Statistics-Viewer/README.md

 # CovidMonitor API - Italy Statistics Viewer
-A simple example of how to implement CovidMonitor API to retrieve JSON data about COVID-19 in Italy.
+A simple implementation example of CovidMonitor.info API to retrieve JSON data about COVID-19 in Italy.

 # Instructions
 1. Download this repository;